 While most studies on amphibians across species and locations have found earlier spring breeding in response to climate change (Beebee, 1995; Blaustein et al., 2001; Parmesan, 2007; While & Uller, 2014), phenological delays have also been observed (e.g., Arnfield et al., 2012; Arietta et al., 2020).
-The direction and magnitude of these phenological shifts are therefore variable among and within species, as they can depend on the specific environmental conditions that the populations are experiencing at the local scale, or on the genetic structure of said populations (Phillimore et al., 2010; Bison et al., 2021).
+In other cases, non-linear responses to environmental drivers such as the North Atlantic Oscillation were observed (Prodon et al., 2020).
+The direction and magnitude of phenological shifts are therefore variable among and within species, as they can depend on the specific environmental conditions that the populations are experiencing at the local scale, or on the genetic structure of said populations (Phillimore et al., 2010; Bison et al., 2021).

 Shifts in phenology can have adverse effects on amphibians, as phenological mismatches can affect predator-prey dynamics and food availability (Todd et al., 2011; Reinhardt et al., 2015; Jara et al., 2019; Visser & Gienapp, 2019).
-Early breeding can expose eggs and hatched tadpoles more frequently to late frost events, thus increasing mortality (Muir et al., 2014; Bison et al., 2021).
+In temperate regions, early breeding can expose eggs and hatched tadpoles more frequently to late frost events, thus increasing mortality (Muir et al., 2014; Bison et al., 2021).
 On the other hand, in the absence of frost or drying events, earlier breeding might be beneficial as it allows post-metamorphic toadlets more time to fully develop in summer before hibernation (Reading & Clarke, 1999; Reading, 2010).
 Delayed breeding can also have a negative outcome on the population, as it can result in increased mortality in juveniles that could not fully grow before their first hibernation (Morin et al., 1990; Garner et al., 2011; Sinsch & Schäfer, 2016).
 Even though this phenomenon can be compensated in some cases with an accelerated growth rate, this can come at the cost of reduced defences against predation (Orizaola et al., 2016).
 Thus, phenological shifts and their causes should be identified and better understood, as they can help design and prioritise conservation and management actions.

 The consequences of phenological shifts could be exacerbated in ecosystems less resilient to climate change.
 Mountains are among the most threatened ecosystems (Thompson, 2000; Diaz et al., 2003, but see Körner & Hiltbrunner, 2021) and are predicted to warm more rapidly in the northern hemisphere (Nogués-Bravo et al., 2007; Keiler et al., 2010; Vitasse et al., 2021).
 The phenology of plant and animal populations at high elevations is shifting on average towards earlier dates (Vitasse et al., 2021).
 Long-term studies on amphibian populations living at high elevations are scarce, and not much is known about how their breeding phenology is changing.
 These populations experience different environmental conditions (e.g., increased amount of snow and colder temperatures) compared to their lowland counterparts.
 Thus, different environmental variables potentially play a bigger role in determining breeding phenology compared to what is observed at lower elevations (Nufio et al., 2010; Bison et al., 2020).

-Using 39 years of data on an explosive-breeding amphibian population living at a high elevation (B. bufo), we study the relationship between breeding phenology and both the environment and genetics (i.e., heritability of the breeding timing trait).
-More specifically, our goal is to (i) identify the environmental variables (e.g., temperature, snow cover, moon cycle) that could be driving the observed breeding phenology of this population (both the start and the peak of the breeding season), (ii) analyse if there is significant variation in the phenological shifts among individuals, (iii) obtain a measure of the importance of the genetic component, by calculating individual-level repeatability (i.e., upper limit of heritability; Falconer, 1981; Lessells & Boag, 1987; Semlitsch et al., 1993) of the timing of arrival at the breeding site for both males and females.
+Using 39 years of data on an explosive-breeding amphibian population living at a high elevation (B. bufo), we study the relationship between breeding phenology and the environment.
+More specifically, our goal is to (i) identify the environmental variables (e.g., temperature, snow cover, moon cycle) that could be driving the observed breeding phenology of this population (both the start and the peak of the breeding season), (ii) analyse if there is significant variation in the phenological shifts among individuals, (iii) obtain a measure of individual heterogeneity, by calculating individual-level repeatability (i.e., upper limit of heritability; Falconer, 1981; Lessells & Boag, 1987; Semlitsch et al., 1993) of the timing of arrival at the breeding site for both males and females.

 Material and Methods